"MUSC Nurses Change Lives"

 - Training of community-based peer educators to sustain healthy practices and increase access to care

 - The formation of partnerships between the Latino communities of SC, academia, the non-profit sector, and the public health care system

-Funded by the National Libraries of Medicine, the Teen Health Leadership Project is a collaboration between the College of Nursing at MUSC and St. Johns High School.
-As the only public high school on Johns Island, St. Johns High serves a diverse population of students.
-The Teen Health Leadership Project seeks to empower these high school students, providing resources and support for them to assist and serve their community.
-The project provides health literacy training as well as leadership development skills, enabling the students to design and implement outreach projects to improve the awareness and use of quality health information in their community.
-Through a series of experiential opportunities and mentorships, the Teen Health Leadership Project also seeks to encourage young people of diverse backgrounds to become health professionals.
+Funded by the National Library of Medicine, the Teen Health Leadership Program is a collaboration between the College of Nursing at MUSC and St. John's High School.
+As the only public high school on Johns Island, St. John's High serves a diverse population of students.
+The Teen Health Leadership Program seeks to empower these high school students, providing resources and support for them to assist and serve their community.
+The project provides health information literacy training as well as leadership development skills, enabling the students to design and implement outreach projects to improve the awareness and use of quality health information in their community.
+Through a series of experiential opportunities and mentorships, the Teen Health Leadership Program also seeks to encourage young people of diverse backgrounds to become health professionals.